Ayush-Agarwal07/quant-code/README.md

 ## Disclaimer

 This project is for research and educational purposes only.
-It does not provide financial advice, trade recommendations, or live execution.
+It does not provide financial advice, trade recommendations, or real execution.
 Backtests can be misleading and do not guarantee future performance.
-The current architecture intentionally keeps execution and brokerage out of scope.
+The current architecture intentionally keeps broker integration out of scope; the paper portfolio surface is local simulation only.